Unbounded: Object-Boundary Interaction in Mixed Reality: Demonstration

-\FlexFigure{figures/ex2-4.png}{fig:shredder} {Paper Shredder.
-Users can pinch and pick up digital documents from the desk, which retain the tension and flexibility of real paper.
-To discard an unwanted document (e.g., an expired bank statement), users can feed it through a horizontal shelf, which shreds the paper, with fragments visibly dispersing below.} {User lifts a digital paper document and feeds it into a shelf slot that shreds it, with confetti falling below.}
+\mySubsub{ Example 2: Paper Shredder} To discard an unwanted digital document (e.g., an expired bank statement), users can pick it up and feed it through a horizontal shelf, which shreds it, with fragments visibly dispersing below.